Mary Bell: Initial assaults

 On Saturday 11 May 1968, a three-year-old boy was discovered wandering dazed and bleeding in the vicinity of St. Margaret's Road, Scotswood.
 The child later informed police he had been playing with Mary Bell and Norma Bell atop a disused air raid shelter when he had been pushed 7 ft from the roof to the ground, inflicting a severe laceration to his head.
 He was unsure of which one of the girls had actually pushed him.
 The same evening, the parents of three small girls contacted police to complain that both Mary and Norma had attempted to strangle their children as they played in a sandpit.

 That evening, both girls were interviewed about these incidents.
-Both girls denied any culpability for the air raid shelter incident, claiming they had simply discovered the boy, bleeding heavily from a head wound, after he had fallen.
+Both girls denied any culpability for the air raid shelter incident, claiming they had simply discovered the boy bleeding heavily from a head wound after he had fallen.
 Further questioned about the attempted strangulation of the three young girls, Mary denied any knowledge of the incident.
 However, Norma admitted Mary had tried to "throttle" each of the girls, stating:

 Mary went to one of the girls and said, 'What happens if you choke someone; do they die?'
 Then Mary put both hands 'round the girl's throat and squeezed.
 The girl started to go purple.
 I told Mary to stop, but she wouldn't.
 Then she put her hands around Pauline's throat and she started going purple as well ... another girl, Susan Cornish, came up and Mary did the same thing to her.

-Police notified the local authority of the incidents and of Mary's violent nature, but due to their age, both girls were simply given a warning.
+Police notified the local authority of the incidents and of Mary's violent nature; however, due to their age, both girls were simply given a warning.
 No further action was taken.

 Killings

 Background

 In the 1960s, Newcastle upon Tyne experienced a significant urban renewal project.
 Many inner boroughs of the city saw Victorian-era terraced slums demolished in order that modern houses and flats could be constructed, although several families resided in buildings earmarked for demolition as they awaited rehousing by the council.

 Local children frequently played in or close to the derelict houses and upon the rubble-strewn expanses of land razed and partially cleared by contractors.
-One of these locations was a large expanse of waste ground located close to a railway line known to local children as "Tin Lizzie".
+One of these locations was a large expanse of waste ground located close to a railway line known to local children as the "Tin Lizzie".
 The street which ran parallel to this expanse of waste ground was St. Margaret's Road.